-3.4.1.5 Comparison of NSIDC-Processed and Goddard-Processed Brightness Temperatures Using the NASA Team and Bootstrap Algorithms
+3.4.1.6 Comparison of NSIDC-Processed and Goddard-Processed Brightness Temperatures Using the NASA Team and Bootstrap Algorithms

 The process that NSIDC uses to convert brightness temperatures to sea ice concentration using the NASA Team and Bootstrap algorithms is very similar to the way Goddard processes their ice concentrations with a few known differences.
 NSIDC uses a new brightness temperature version for the F8 period from what Goddard used.
 In addition, NSIDC uses a corrected version of brightness temperatures for F11 and F13, while Goddard used the uncorrected version for their NASA team product but the corrected version for their Bootstrap V3 product.
-The two processing streams also use different valid ice masks.
+The two processing streams also use different invalid ice masks.
 Both the NSIDC-processed and Goddard-processed brightness temperatures use a similar automated spatial and temporal interpolation method, however, Goddard also performs an additional manual QC step to remove spurious ice.
 In comparisons between the two, there are occasional small variances due to the differences noted here.
 This section describes these differences in more detail.

 Goddard processed their sea ice concentrations using the NSIDC gridded brightness temperature version available at the time of processing.
-For the TCDR, NSIDC is using the currently available version distributed by NSIDC (https://nsidc.org/data/nsidc-0001).
-See Table 3 for a list of the versions and the time periods these were used.
+For the ECDR, NSIDC is using the data products listed in Table 3.

 For F11 and F13, after initial processing of brightness temperatures at NSIDC and NASA Team concentrations at Goddard, small errors were discovered in the brightness temperature processing resulting in the inclusion of some bad scan lines.
 These bad scan lines resulted in some small artifacts in the gridded Goddard concentration estimates.
 After discovery of the brightness temperature processing error, NSIDC reprocessed the affected F11 and F13 data.
-Goddard reprocessed their concentrations from the Bootstrap algorithm for V3, but the NASA team concentrations were not reprocessed.
+Goddard reprocessed their concentrations from the Bootstrap algorithm for V3, but the NASA Team concentrations were not reprocessed.
 However, Goddard performs a manual QC process that removed these bad data.

 For missing grid cells, both NSIDC and Goddard employ a spatial and temporal interpolation to fill in the missing values.
 For isolated missing grid cells, a spatial average from surrounding non-missing brightness temperature grid cells is used to fill the missing grid cell.
 For larger areas of missing data, due to missing swaths or days of brightness temperature data, a temporal interpolation is used where sea ice concentration estimates from the day before and the day after are averaged to fill the missing region.
 For this temporal interpolation, Goddard only uses an average of the day before and the day after.
 If there are still large missing areas, Goddard fills these manually.
 NSIDC, on the other hand, uses an average of up to five days before and five days after to fill large gaps.
 Because no manual filling is done for the NSIDC-processed concentrations, this larger time range was utilized to attempt to fill as much missing data as possible.
-For a complete description of the spatial and temporal interpolation method utilized by NSIDC, see section 3.4.1.3 Quality Control Procedures.
+For a complete description of the spatial and temporal interpolation method utilized by NSIDC, see Section 3.4.1.5.

-For both NASA team and Bootstrap products, Goddard uses a different Northern Hemisphere valid ice mask than NSIDC does.
+For both NASA team and Bootstrap products, Goddard uses a different Northern Hemisphere invalid ice mask than NSIDC does.
 Goddard uses the SST-climatology mask (same source as for the SH), while NSIDC uses the NIC chart climatology (nsidc-0622).
-NSIDC also applies a daily climatology ice mask derived from Bootstrap Sea Ice Concentrations to both hemispheres.
+NSIDC also applies a daily climatology ice mask derived from Bootstrap Sea Ice Concentrations to both hemispheres for the SMMR sensor.
+Goddard also uses a different land mask than NSIDC does.